jostoelz/Wolf-Detection-AI/code/Upload_own_model_to_Roboflow.md

 # Upload your own YOLO model to Roboflow to get help with manual annotation.
-This is the instruction for it: <a href="https://docs.roboflow.com/deploy/upload-custom-weights">Anleitung</a>.
+This is the <a href="https://docs.roboflow.com/deploy/upload-custom-weights">instruction</a> for it.
 ```
 # preparations
 !pip install roboflow